 The subdomains will display the translations of your Wix website once configured.

-Then, you can click on Edit DNS and “+ Add another” on the “CNAME (Aliases)” line, like on the screenshot below.
+Then, you’ll have to click on “Edit DNS” and “+ Add another” on the “CNAME (Aliases)” line, like on the screenshot below.
 Enter the DNS provided at the end of step 2 and click on “Save DNS” at the top right.

 B. If your domain name is managed outside of Wix, via a third party provider (like GoDaddy, Hover, 1&1, Google Domains, …), go to your account on this provider’s site and access the DNS section to add the entries.